plandes/util/doc/command-line.md

    [import ini configuration](config.html#import-ini-configuration) as a section include.

-1. Provide it directly to the [ApplicationFactor] in the `main.py` when we create it.
+1. Provide it directly to the [ApplicationFactory] in the `main.py` when we create it.

 Any sophisticated application will probably involve both, so let's start with